-But can web3 actually revolutionise the music industry?
+But can Web3 actually solve pressing music industry problems?
 What are the benefits for artists?
-And, above all, how can web3 change the industry so that artists can finally take centre stage?
+And, above all, how can Web3 change the industry so that artists can finally take centre stage?

 What is web3?

 First things first – what exactly is web3?
 Simply put, it is the third generation of the internet.
-Unlike web1 and web2, web3 is the read/write/own stage of the Internet.
+In contrast to Web1 and Web2, Web3 is the read/write/own stage of the Internet.
 In addition to creating and interacting with content, each individual has the power to participate in the creation of this new Internet.

-Since web3 is still in its infancy, different people interpret it differently.
-However, it is widely understood that web3 is decentralized – and closely linked to blockchain and crypto.
+Since Web3 is still in its infancy, different people interpret it differently.
+However, it’s widely understood that Web3 is decentralised – and closely linked to blockchain and crypto.

 Streaming platforms have long been criticized for their low payouts-per-stream.
 They often make headlines for features that hinder emerging artists, rather than help them.
-In addition to the low payouts per stream, artists have to deal with intermediaries such as labels and distributors, who all take a cut, leaving the artist with little or no money from streaming.
+In addition to these low payouts, artists have to deal with intermediaries such as labels and distributors, who all take a cut, leaving the artist with little or no money from streaming.

-On the other hand, blockchain-based streaming services such as Audius allow artists to be paid instantly every time someone streams their songs.
-They are designed in such a way that artists can upload their music directly to the platform, eliminating intermediaries.
-Furthermore, these streaming services function as DAO – decentralized autonomous organizations – enabling artists and fans to have a direct say on the future of the platform.
+On the other hand, blockchain-based streaming services such as Audius allow artists to upload their music directly to the platform, eliminating intermediaries that typically receive a commission.
+Although every Web3 streaming service operates in its own unique way, they all share the common goal of providing fair compensation to artists for their hard work and prioritising high-quality audio.
+Furthermore, these streaming services function as DAO – decentralised autonomous organizations – allowing both artists and fans to have a direct influence on the future and direction of the platform.

 Revolutionising payments via blockchain

-If you are an artist, it takes months to register as a self-employed person or to establish a partnership with your bandmates and set up a bank account.
-In addition to a lengthy bureaucratic process, you will probably spend money on consulting a legal adviser and accountant to navigate the system.
+If you’re an artist, you know that it takes months to register as self-employed or establish a partnership with your bandmates and set up a bank account.
+In addition to a lengthy bureaucratic process, you’ll probably spend money on consulting a legal adviser and accountant to navigate the system.

 Additionally, DSP payments usually come into your bank account every quarter.
 Therefore, you have to wait at least four months to receive any payment, which then needs to be verified by your bank before you can actually use that money.

-A decentralized payment network means you can get paid and exchange money without having to trust third parties to protect your money.
-Globalization and global access to the Internet mean that a blockchain-based payment system makes international transfers cheaper, more transparent and less vulnerable to hacking.
+A decentralised payment network means you can get paid and exchange money without having to trust third parties to protect your money.
+Globalisation and global access to the Internet mean that a blockchain-based payment system makes international transfers cheaper, more transparent and less vulnerable to hacking.

-Decentralized payment networks can bring financial services to artists and musicians living in countries that do not have access to the traditional global financial system.
-This is because anyone with a mobile phone can set up a wallet and have instant access to crypto money transfers.
+Decentralised payment networks can bring financial services to artists and musicians living in countries that don’t have access to the traditional global financial system.
+Anyone with a mobile phone can set up a wallet and instantly access crypto money transfers, thereby reducing financial barriers.

 Why should artists explore web3?

-The most interesting aspect of web3 is that, although it is a nascent technology, it is undoubtedly a fast-growing one.
-A few years ago, only the tech-heads knew about web3.
-Nowadays, it makes headlines and is discussed everywhere, but it is not all celebrity-owned monkey pictures and wild speculation, there is a rapidly growing ecosystem of passionate builders using decentralized technology to solve some of the biggest problems faced in the world.
+The most interesting aspect of Web3 is that, although it’s a nascent technology, it’s undoubtedly a fast-growing one.
+Until a few years ago, only the tech heads knew about this new iteration of the internet.
+Today, it’s a rapidly growing ecosystem of passionate builders who use decentralised technology to solve some of the world’s biggest problems.